wildthinkslaboratory/blog-kit/_pages/calculus/rectangleMatch.md

 ```
 # :::: success
 You've created a Secant Rectangle!
+Play with it a little and then you can [continue](/pages/secantMatch).
 # ::::

 # :::: keeptrying